Rashard Mendenhall: Pittsburgh Steelers

 In week 4 of the 2009 season, Mendenhall started in place of an injured Willie Parker.
 Against the San Diego Chargers, he jump-started his NFL career by rushing for 165 yards and two touchdowns.

 After a 2009 season where Mendenhall ran for 1,108 yards and 7 touchdowns, his 2010 season proved to be even more impressive.
-In 2010 Mendenhall ran for 1,273 yards and 13 touchdowns, helping lead the Steelers back to the Super Bowl against the Green Bay Packers, which they subsequently lost.
+In 2010 Mendenhall ran for 1,273 yards and 13 touchdowns, helping lead the Steelers back to the Super Bowl where they lost Super Bowl XLV against the Green Bay Packers.
 The loss was aided by a 4th quarter fumble by Mendenhall that led to a Packers scoring drive.

 The 2011 season was a difficult season for Mendenhall, who only rushed for over 100 yards two times in 15 games.
 However, Mendenhall scored 9 touchdowns and had a 4.0 yards per carry average.
 On January 1, 2012, Mendenhall left the last regular season game against the Cleveland Browns with a knee injury on the final play of the 1st quarter.
 It was soon discovered that he had torn his ACL and was placed on the IR list.
 Mendenhall finished the year with 928 yards rushing.

 On December 12, 2012, Mendenhall was suspended by the Steelers organization for a game against the Dallas Cowboys for not showing up to a game against the San Diego Chargers because he was deactivated due to inconsistent play.